Showing posts with label Bollywood. Show all posts

 On the other hand, marriages in India are also linked to ideas of pre-determination and destiny such as "marriage is for seven lives".
 You may feel that you don't believe in such ideas, but they remain in the back of your mind.
 These ideas are also linked to other ideas about castes, food-cultures, language-cultures, etc. Thus, your expectations from life are shaped differently.

-Arranged marriages in India are sometimes violations of desires, more so for young women, forced to get married to persons much older to them, sometimes widowers with children.
+Arranged marriages in India can be sometimes violations of desires, more so for young women, forced to get married to persons much older to them, sometimes to widowers with children.
 Or when they are forced to get married to someone for avoiding their marriage to someone they love, who is considered unsuitable by their families, usually because of considerations of caste or religion or economic status.

 "Swami" gives a glimpse into how cultural and social ideas of family and society shape our ideas about love and marriage in India.
 "Swami" (the word can be used in different ways including as husband, lord, owner, guru or a spiritual person) explores it in two ways – as love between two young persons who know each other, who share interests and who are attracted to each other; and the love that comes slowly when you discover a different way of looking at things, when you admire someone, when that love is bound to a sense of duty.